BRYN4444/HitmanRoulette/README.md

 * **HITMAN III:**
   * **The Farewell:**
     * **Exit:** Added the newly patched in "Winery Viewpoint Car" exit.
 Updated the image and listing for the "Underground Cave System" exit to detail that any Wetsuits can be used now.
-* **Current Plans:**
-  * Eventually I'll continue going through and adding some more Contracts Mode Targets to missions that need some more, but for now I'll continue with my break.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
->* Have troubles or questions about the new Stream Overlay.

 **August 25th, 2022**
 * **Roulette:**